 The next section discusses the main features of the related literature.
 Section three describes the data.
-Section four describes the empirical strategy; Section five reports the results; Section six presents the sensitivity analysis, and a final section concludes.
+Section four describes the empirical strategy; section five reports the results; section six presents the sensitivity analysis, and a final section concludes.

-2. The effects of cancer and other health shocks
+2. The Effects of Cancer and Other Health Shocks

 Cancer effects on well-being.
 Estimating the well-being effects of a CD is far from trivial as cancer is a multi-step disease influenced by genetic predisposition, environmental influences, infectious agents, nutritional factors, hormonal, and reproductive factors among others.
 Cancer is estimated to account for 24% of avoidable mortality, ranging from less than 20% in Nordic countries to more than 30% in Mediterranean countries (Huisman et al., 2005).
 Still, some cancers have a poor prognosis (particularly cancers of the liver, stomach, and esophagus), which explains the disparity in fatality rates.
-In this study, we can identify people who die after receiving a CD, allowing us to distinguish between CDs that cause death and those that do not.
+In this study, we can identify those people that die after receiving a CD, so we can distinguish between CDs that result in death from the rest.

-Evidence suggests significant socioeconomic heterogeneity in both cancer prevalence and survival which appears to be the result of socially disadvantaged people leading poorer lifestyles and navigating the health care system inefficiently, which explains a higher risk of lung, stomach, upper aero-digestive tract (UADT), and cervical cancer (Merletti et al., 2011; Kogevinas et al., 1997).
+Evidence suggests significant socioeconomic heterogeneity in both cancer prevalence and survival which seems to be the result of socially disadvantaged people living poorer lifestyles and navigating the health care system inefficiently, which explains a higher risk of lung, stomach, upper aero-digestive tract (UADT), and cervical cancer (Merletti et al., 2011, Kogevinas et al., 1997).
 Walsh and Laudicella (2017) document that disparities in the use of end-of-life care among those who do not survive are largely driven by the greater use of emergency inpatient care among lower socioeconomic status patients.
-Such evidence is economically relevant insofar as a CD results in significant job and productivity losses (Hanly et al., 2015; Pearce et al., 2018).8 However, the consequences for other family members are frequently overlooked.
+Such evidence is economically relevant insofar as a CD results in significant job and productivity losses (Hanly et al., 2015, Pearce et al., 2018)8.
+However, the consequences for other family members are frequently overlooked.
 Especially, Zeltzer et al. (2020) find that end-of-life spending is significantly higher for younger patients than for older patients.
-Hence, it is critical to better understand how a CD affects the well-being of partners and family members, particularly among older age groups where a CD is more common.
-Our dataset allows us to assess the impact on partners in multiple European countries.
+Hence, it is critical to better understand how a CD affects the well-being of partners and family members, especially among older age groups as a CD is more common at older ages.
+Our dataset enables us to determine the impact on partners in several European countries.

 Informational and other spillovers of health shocks.
-Major individual health shocks have far-reaching consequences that extend beyond their health-related effects.
-For instance, smokers do change their smoking habits after suffering a health setback.
+Major individual health shocks have significant consequences that go beyond their health effects.
+Indeed, smokers change their smoking habits after suffering a health setback.
 Little is known, however, about the link between spousal health shocks and smoking.
 Aguero and Beleche (2017) investigate behavioral changes following a health shock, focusing on the impact of the H1N1 pandemic in Mexico on child diarrhea.
 They show that geographical areas with a higher incidence of H1N1 experienced larger reductions in diarrhea-related cases among young children, acting as a natural nudge, by exploiting the spatial and temporal variation of the 2009 H1N1 influenza pandemic in Mexico.
-According to Philipson and Posner (1994) changes towards safer sex practises soon after the onset of the HIV pandemic resulted in a decrease in sexually transmitted diseases.
+Philipson and Posner (1994) find that changes toward safer sex practices soon after the onset of the HIV pandemic led to a reduction in sexually transmitted diseases.
 An important question to add to this literature is whether the effect of a shock in a non-communicable disease such as cancer exerts similar effects on family members' health outcomes and behaviors.